TekGeek2003/TekGeek-Pong/README.md

 Built using the PyGame library.

 # How to play
-Use the up and down arrow keys ⬆️⬇️ to control your paddle and try to hit the ball in the opposite goal to score a point
+Use the up and down arrow keys on your keyboard ⬆️⬇️ to control your paddle to hit the ball in the opposite goal to score a point